Employee Performance Reviews: Best Practices and Strategies to Improve Performance

 For example, they might rate the employees using star/number methods where higher stars/numbers mean a higher rating.
 This type of review is typically conducted on the entire workforce, especially lower-tier employees.

-Since these reviews are often limited to the employer’s feedback, they’re typically lacking when it comes to providing an overall evaluation of the employee from the rest of the team’s perspective.
+Since these reviews are often limited to the employer’s feedback, they’re typically lacking when it comes to providing an overall employee performance evaluation from the rest of the team’s perspective.

 A multi-layer performance review is a more comprehensive form of performance review that could involve feedback from a wider range of team members, including superiors, peers, and even subordinates.